 This book shows how people, especially the young ones, face these issues.
 They start being harsh on themselves if they do not pay much attention to them, and when they finally realize (or are made to realize) what they are worth and that they’re perfect the way they are, sometimes it’s already too late.

-Along with this, this graphic novel surrounds subjects like love, friendship, family, and betrayal and how to deal with heartbreaks, loneliness, peer pressure, and more small yet crucial issues faced by the young, new generation.
+Along with that, this graphic novel surrounds subjects like love, friendship, family, and betrayal and how to deal with heartbreaks, loneliness, peer pressure, and more small yet crucial issues faced by the young, new generation.

 Shannon Hale and LeUyen Pham have written another excellent love letter to their younger selves and readers everywhere, reminding us all that we are enough.
 Their writing is characterized by their trademark humor, tenderness, and intelligence.
 This book is a superb continuation of the first two volumes and a requirement for graphic novel collections.